Wheel Alignment Elements

 These systems are very powerful but are also complicated to both use and to understand.
 Unfortunately all too often these systems are operated by technicians who do not fully understand the relevance of many of the measured angles and so the system can be totally wasted in the wrong hands.

-These important measurements include:-
+The important wheel alignment measurements include:-

 - King Pin Inclination/ SJI/ SAI (terminology differs)